GreenCow Biosolutions

 Hans Eibe Sørensen, PhD.

-manages the daily business in GreenCow Biosolutions with former experiences from biotech and food startups and management consulting.
+CEO, manages the daily business in GreenCow Biosolutions with former business experiences from biotech, medical devices, food startups and management consulting.

 Navigating the Field of Methane Reduction